 Currently 14% of those employed in the early childhood sector have a qualification at Level 7 or above, while 87% have Level 5 or above (Pobal, 2013).
 Most early education programmes at Level 5, 6, 7 and 8 have a module on inclusive practice (or Special Needs) as part of the qualification.
 At present Quality and Qualifications Ireland (QQI), the National Awarding Body has 48 Training Providers registered to deliver Special Needs Modules at Level 6 and 50 at Level 5 and 27 third level institutions are currently delivering early childhood degrees.
 However, while many staff have some training, members suggest that they are ‘worried that we would not meet the needs of each child’.
 A common theme emerging from the survey was, as echoed by one member, ‘I felt that we were not trained sufficiently to give the child the necessary help they needed’.

 Funding to enable structural changes or to purchase specialist equipment to support children with additional needs and to facilitate their well-being and learning.
-Early childhood operators felt that ‘funding for assistive technology would help aid communication’ and one member highlighted the want of a chair – ‘we needed a special chair to enable a child to sit at the table with the rest of the group.
+Early childhood operators felt that ‘funding for assistive technology would help aid communication’ and one member highlighted, as an example, the need for a specific chair – ‘we needed a special chair to enable a child to sit at the table with the rest of the group.
 We were unable to access any funding for this chair so the parent had to bring in one that they were previously using at home’.
-‘Equipment for children with additional needs can be very expensive and providers in the small services are struggling, maybe grants for equipment should be made available through the CCC, which providers could access when required’
+‘Equipment for children with additional needs can be very expensive and providers in the small services are struggling, maybe grants for equipment should be made available through the CCC, which providers could access when required’.

 Solution: